Cecil Rawling

 Brigadier-General Cecil Godfrey Rawling, CMG CIE DSO FRGS (16 February 1870 – 28 October 1917) was a British soldier, explorer and author whose expeditions to Tibet and Dutch New Guinea brought acclaim from the Royal Geographical Society and awards from the Dutch and Indian governments.
 He published two books detailing his experiences and served in the British Army on the North-West Frontier of India and in France during the First World War.
 It was during this latter service that he was killed in action aged 47 during the Battle of Passchendaele.

 A man of adventure in the Victorian mould, he was said to possess 'true courage, modesty and kindness of heart' whether in the snows of Tibet, the jungles of New Guinea or the muddy trenches of Flanders.
 His death was widely lamented in the scientific and geographic fields and was covered in The Times, where a friend described 'his patient courage, his resourcefulness and constant cheerfulness' and described how he possessed the 'eternal boyishness of the Elizabethans' in his exploration.

 Early life

 Born in February 1870 to Samuel Bartlett and Ada Bithe Rawling (née Withers), Cecil Rawling was raised in Somerset and attended Clifton College.
-After leaving school, Rawling served in the local militia as an officer, subsequently accepting a commission into the Somerset Light Infantry in 1891.
-His unit was dispatched to India in 1897 and served on the North-West Frontier during the Tirah Campaign, although Rawling did not see action.
-During this period, Rawling took numerous hunting trips up into the Himalaya mountains.
+After leaving school, Rawling served in the Militia as an officer in the 4th Battalion, Royal Irish Fusiliers, being promoted to lieutenant in October 1889.

+He subsequently accepted a Regular Army commission into the Somerset Light Infantry in October 1891 as a second lieutenant on augmentation.
+Made a lieutenant in February 1896, his unit was dispatched to India in 1897 and served on the North-West Frontier during the Tirah campaign, although Rawling did not see action.
+During this period, Rawling, advanced to captain, dated to August 1901, took numerous hunting trips up into the Himalaya mountains.
 In 1902, he unofficially entered Tibet with a friend, Lieutenant A.J.G.
 Hargreaves, and together they began an exploration of the region which would last another four years.